ratishoberoi/spur-ai-chat/README.md

 Apply schema migrations

-Create the SQLite database
+Create the SQLite database (dev.db)

 Generate the Prisma client

-4️⃣ Start the Backend
+4️⃣ Start the Backend Server
 bash
 Copy code
 npm run dev
-Backend will run at:
+The backend will start at:

 arduino
 Copy code
 http://localhost:4000
 5️⃣ Frontend Setup
-Open a new terminal window:
+Open a new terminal window, then run:

 bash
 Copy code
 cd frontend
 npm install
 npm run dev
-Frontend will run at:
+The frontend will be available at:

 arduino
 Copy code